qin-andy/python-svd-compress/README.md

   1. Run ``docker build -t svd-compress .`` to build the image from the Dockerfile at the root of the directory
   2. Run ``heroku container:login`` then ``heroku container:push web`` and wait for the image and container to build
   3. Run ``heroku container:release web`` to deploy and ``heroku logs --tail`` to monitor for any issues

+For Heroku, the Redis server is configured using the [Redis Addon for Heroku](https://elements.heroku.com/addons/heroku-redis) rather than seperately networked containers as recommended by the Heroku devcenter.

+## About This Project
+My goals for this project were to:
+  - Make an interesting math concept more accessible
+  - Design a fluid and responsive web experience with a well-designed user interface
+  - Step out of the JavaScript ecosystem and experiment with Python through Flask
+  - Explore a new database system through Redis
+  - Learn about developing with Docker and dockerization of existing applications

+### In terms of why I chose those specific technologies:
+  - Originally the frontend was written and completed in vanilla JavaScript, but I ended up rewriting it in React for my own sanity.
+My reasoning for using Flask over Node and Express which I felt more comfortable with was because of how straightforwards numpy made matrix manipulation.
+  - Redis seemed like a very simple solution to the issue of how to cache large computed image SVDs.
+  - Since I've primarily developed on Windows up until this point, it seemed like a great opportunity to get my feet wet with Linux through WSL2, since Redis isn't supported on Windows.
+  - While I was there, I also figured I might as well learn Docker since I had been reading about platform agnostic development and it sounded like something cool to explore.
+  - In practice, using Docker for this project might have been overkill, especially since in deployment, the Redis server is accessed through the Heroku add-on rather than a separate container, but it was a great learning experience!